aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-apache-poi/_index.md

 ﻿---
 title: Aspose.Words or Apache POI
 description: "Aspose.Words for Java is a very useful document processing library that provides great support for all Microsoft Word and other document formats.
-Aspose.Words enables to perform a large number of tasks with documents faster and more conveniently than POI."
+Aspose.Words allows to perform a large number of tasks with documents faster and more conveniently than POI."
 type: docs
 weight: 30
 url: /java/aspose-words-java-for-apache-poi/